isaacweihs/mission-expander/README.md

 So far, only tanks are supported, meaning plane and ship missions can not yet be extended.

 # Instructions
+1. Unpack the .zip files in data/vehicles
-1. Run the "main.py" file
+2. Run the "main.py" file
-2. Select your .blk file
+3. Select your .blk file
-3. Proceed through the prompts
+4. Proceed through the prompts
-4. Done!
+5. Done!

 If you encounter any errors or issues, please post them here and I'll try to look into them.
+Made using Python 3.12.4